techbhupen/springify-cli/README.md

 # springify-cli
-Node module to generate the boilerplate code for Spring boot
+Node module to generate starter project for Spring boot